So you are in the middle of your busy season and you are wondering how you will get it all done. Right?

 - Coffee – Coffee in moderation can stimulate your thinking and mood, at least, it does for me.
-I drink a cup first thing in the morning (I turn my coffee maker on as I’m waiting on my computer to boot).
+I drink a cup first thing in the morning.
 Then I have another cup just after lunch.
 Too much coffee will drain you of energy.
 Rather than reaching for another cup, take a short walk, drink more water.

 - Music – If possible listen to good music while you work.
 I find that I am more productive with music playing quietly in the background.